aicurious123/birdaday/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: hello for github pages
+banner_title: Bird a Day
 banner_subtitle: a minimalist template for personal websites
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain
+page_url: /birdaday # only include this variable if you aren't building the page to your primary domain

 # favicon
 favicon: /assets/ico/favicon.ico